-The Fund is a diversified portfolio of Federated Hermes Equity Funds ("Trust").
-The Trust is an open-end, management investment company that was established under the laws of the Commonwealth of Massachusetts on April 17, 1984.
-The Trust may offer separate series of shares representing interests in separate portfolios of securities.
-Effective June 26, 2020, the Trust changed its name from Federated Equity Funds to Federated Hermes Equity Funds, and the Fund changed its name from Federated Equity Funds to Federated Hermes Kaufmann Small Cap Fund.
-Effective March 1, 2021, the Fund closed to new investors, with the exception of new investors by employer-sponsored retirement plans.
-Effective April 18, 2022, the Fund re-opened to new investors subject to the eligibility requirements as described in the Fund's Prospectus.
+The Fund is a diversified portfolio of Federated Hermes World Investment Series, Inc. ("Corporation").
+The Corporation is an open-end, management investment company that was established under the laws of the State of Maryland on January 26, 1994.
+The Corporation may offer separate series of shares representing interests in separate portfolios of securities.
+Effective June 26, 2020, the Corporation changed its name from Federated World Investment Series, Inc. to Federated Hermes World Investment Series, Inc., and the Fund changed its name from Federated International Leaders Fund to Federated Hermes International Leaders Fund.

-The Board of Trustees (the "Board") has established the following classes of shares of the Fund, known as Class A Shares, Class C Shares, Class R Shares, Institutional Shares and Class R6 Shares ("Shares").
+The Board of Directors (the "Board") has established the following classes of shares of the Fund, known as Class A Shares, Class C Shares, Class R Shares, Institutional Shares and Class R6 Shares ("Shares").
 This SAI relates to all classes of Shares.
-The Fund's investment adviser is Federated Equity Management Company of Pennsylvania and the Fund's sub-adviser is Federated Global Investment Management Corp. (collectively, the "Adviser").
+The Fund's investment adviser is Federated Global Investment Management Corp. ("Adviser").